“Love is sacrifice.”

 GM: The four head inside, Simmone carried by Abélia.
 The house’s lights are off, but it’s only after they reach the second story that Caroline becomes aware she cannot see into the darkness.

 It swallows them whole.
-Abélia alone seems unbothered and able to find her way as she opens a door with a faint creek.
+Abélia alone seems unbothered and able to find her way.
+She opens a door with a faint creek.

 The voice is needful, strained, and demanding.
 It reminds Caroline of her Aunt Vera’s.